 Following India's lead...No, really!

 If you’re thinking the plastics problem is too big to solve, here’s proof to the contrary.
-In 2015, India’s National Games set a goal: to be disposable-free.
+In 2015, India’s National Games set a goal of running a disposable-free event.
 Ambitious to say the least.
-With hundreds of thousands attendees and an athlete’s village to feed, the task was huge – but so was the potential waste savings.
-A Green Protocol Committee was set up, and their action successfully stopped the generation of about 120 Metric tonnes of disposable waste over the entire duration of the Games.
+With hundreds of thousands attendees and an athletes’ village to feed, the task was huge – but so was the potential waste savings.
+A Green Protocol Committee was set up, and their action successfully stopped the generation of about 120 metric tonnes of disposable waste over the entire duration of the Games.

 As quoted in the New India Times, the committee’s executive director says, “Most of the caterers, in all the 30 Games venues, took extra effort to provide clean and reusable tableware each time they served food.
 The best examples for this are ‘Kudumbasree’, which served food to nearly 10,000 people every day in reusable tableware and Suchitwa Mission, which distributed water to spectators in all the 30 venues, in stainless steel tumblers.
 They served coffee, tea and soft drinks in the same tumblers.”

 - Think of all the single use items you’ve used in the last week.
 Which of these can be replaced with reusable?
 Coffee cups, takeaway containers, and grocery bags all have eco-friendly reusable alternatives!